rafaeleufrasio/lightning/docs/source/getting_started.rst

     inputs/priors.rst

-The first step in getting started with Lightning requires you to format you :ref:`input-label` such that they can be understood by Lightning.
+The first step in getting started with Lightning requires you to format your :ref:`input-label` such that they can be understood by Lightning.
 In the next step, :ref:`configure-label`, you select a model, fitting algorithm, and more.
 Finally, once the input and configuration steps are complete, you can start :ref:`run-lightning-label`.